Interstate 275 (Florida): Tampa

-I-275 reduces to three lanes at exit 39, as well as has an interchange with SR 60 thereat, which provides access to SR 589 and Tampa International Airport.
-At this point, I-275 thins down to three lanes in either direction and remains this way for the rest of the freeway.
-I-275 then has an interchange with US 92, the first of two interchanges with the road, allowing access to Downtown Tampa.
+I-275 reduces to three lanes in each direction at exit 39, as well as has an interchange with SR 60, which provides access to SR 589 and Tampa International Airport.
+I-275 widens back to four lanes in each direction after this interchange.
+I-275 then has an interchange with US 92 (Dale Mabry Highway), the first of two interchanges with the road, allowing access to Raymond James Stadium, Steinbrenner Field, and South Tampa.
 I-275 then crosses the Hillsborough River for the first time along its route.
 Afterward, 6 mi from its entry into Tampa, I-275 has its next major interchange with I-4, a junction known locally as "Malfunction Junction".
 This junction was always clogged with daily rush-hour traffic and was subsequently overhauled.
 This interchange serves as I-4's western terminus and allows access to Orlando and the east coast of Florida.
 Furthermore, the freeway expands to four lanes through the interchange.
-After this major exit, I-275 reaches an interchange with US 92 again, also allowing access to US 41.
-After this interchange, US 41 acts as the local road for the freeway for the rest of its route.
+After this major exit, I-275 reaches an interchange with US 92 (Hillsborough Avenue) again, allowing access to US 41, the historic Seminole Heights neighborhood, and East Tampa.
+After this interchange, US 41 (Nebraska Avenue) acts as a parallel local arterial for the freeway throughout the rest of its route through Tampa.
 I-275 crosses the Hillsborough River a second time and enters residential neighborhoods within Tampa.
 I-275 travels due north and parallel to US 41 for 4 mi before turning northeast toward I-75.
-At this point, I-275 exits Tampa and enters Lutz, a suburb of Tampa.
-I-275 then reconnects with its parent Interstate Highway (I-75) and reaches its northern terminus.
+At this point, I-275 exits the outskirts of Tampa and enters Lutz, a suburb of Tampa.
+I-275 then reconnects with its parent Interstate Highway (I-75) and reaches its northern terminus near Wesley Chapel.